THE STORY SO FAR…..

 With a sixty sleepless nights in between.
 Mountains of pure Spanish red tape bollocks.
 Frustration on the verge of madness.
 So many lessons learnt about Event Management, Social Media Marketing and the Art of Persuasion too.

-Yet through it all, I put together a 3 man team, and with the hard work of my two pals and help from half a dozen other fantastic friends, we got the job done.
+Yet through it all, I put together a 3 man team, (Paddy and Kieran, I am forever in your debt) and help from half a dozen other fantastic friends, we got the job done.

 In the end, seven gin producers made the trip out, and got their gin in front of 250 gin lovers from Granada, including ex pats living in the city from all over the world.
 The venue was the Plaza de Toros, the biggest place in the city I could find (and the most expensive to hire!).
 But what a place it was.
 But I figured you might only get to do this once Jay, so go big, make a splash, make those memories.
 I remember walking around it the night before, the lights on, shining bright on me out in the middle as I walked the sand where a week later Matadors would be putting bulls to the sword.